DrazorV/Keystone/README.md

 - Inform your friends that you are in a voice channel with an appropriate link to join you.
 - Set the default channel for your daily meme dosage!
 - Get a random meme from a big subreddit list.
-- Check the ping of the bot and it's server
+- Check the ping of the bot and it's server.
-- Get hot porn gifs
+- Get hot porn gifs.
-- Change the prefix of the bot commands
+- Change the prefix of the bot commands.
 - More to come!

 ## About me 🤷